ingmarboeschen/JATSdecoder/README.md

 ```

 ## Exemplary analysis of some NISO-JATS tags
-Next some example analysis are performed on the full PMC article collection.
-As each variable is very memory consuming you might want to reduce your analysis to a smaller amount of articles.
+Next, some example analysis are performed on the full PMC article collection.
+As each variable is very memory consuming, you might want to reduce your analysis to a smaller amount of articles.

 1. Extract JATS for article collection
-Replace `lapply()` with `future.apply()` from [future.apply](https://github.com/HenrikBengtsson/future.apply) package for multi core processing.
+Replace `lapply()` with `future.apply()` from [future.apply](https://github.com/HenrikBengtsson/future.apply) package for multicore processing.
 ```r
 # load package
 library(JATSdecoder)